 Abelino Fernandez Leger

-We had a large church group from Texas rafting on the racecourse so I was hopeful for a crew of strong boys to take down the Class III+ rapids ahead, but I became weary when 6 teenage girls approached my boat all who had never been rafting and initially were confused about how to properly hold the paddle.
-Expectations were flipped upside down after we got on the water.
-I soon learned that not only were the girls better listeners in the boat, but also my crew was a group of dancers and cheerleaders who soon turned our boat into the Kokopelli Cheer Squad.
-All of our crew members had excellent rhythm and timing as a result.
-That crew was one of the best group of paddlers I’ve had.
+We had a large church group from Texas rafting on the racecourse so I was hopeful for a crew of strong boys to take down the Class III+ rapids ahead, but I became weary when 6 teenage girls approached my boat.
+None of them were even holding the paddle correctly at first.
+Expectations were reversed soon after we got on the water.
+I learned that not only were the girls much better listeners than any boys boats I’ve had, but they were all cheerleaders who soon turned our boat into the Kokopelli Cheer Squad.
+All of my crew members had excellent rhythm and timing as a result.
+That crew was one of the best groups of paddlers I’ve had.
 Despite having less weight and muscle mass than the other boats nobody fell in and our boat stayed upright (which is more than I can say for the other boats during that high water year)!
 It was a great reminder to not read a book by its cover.